gonzalezrostani/academic-web-Vale/content/authors/admin/_index.md

 <div class="about-section">
 <strong>Research.</strong>
-My research examines how technological change—especially automation and artificial intelligence—reshapes politics and society.
-I study how these shifts affect political attitudes and the rise of populist movements, with work spanning advanced economies and the Global South.
-I also work on international trade, inequality, and political methodology, and develop machine-learning tools to measure political discourse and populist rhetoric.
+My work has two closely connected strands.
+One examines how globalization and technological change jointly reshape labor markets, political conflict, and democratic institutions.
+I study how trade, global production, migration, automation, and AI interact to influence political attitudes, populism, inequality, and labor politics across advanced economies and the Global South.
+The other develops research methods for studying politics in the AI era, including scalable text-as-data pipelines, sentence-level measures of populist narratives, tools for detecting AI-assisted survey responses, and work on agentic AI as support for measurement, research design, and validation.

 </div>

 <div class="about-section">